 The PRCS/Tree Board unanimously recommended adoption of the PROS Plan at the June 22, 2017 regular Board meeting.

-The Public Hearing this evening is the last scheduled opportunity for public input.
-There will be additional opportunities as specific components of the Plan are implemented.
+A Public Hearing was held by the City Council on July 17, 2017.
+Ten people provided public comment during the hearing and all were supportive of the plan.
+There will also be additional opportunities for public involvement as specific components of the Plan are implemented.